128technology/docs/docs/cli_stats_reference.md

 This reference is better understood if you know the basics of how to operate the PCLI.
 If you have not used the PCLI before, it is beneficial to first read [the basics about the PCLI](concepts_pcli.md) and the [basics of the configuration management](config_basics.md).

+The _show stats_ command, and its myriad of subcommands, retrieve statistical data from various functions within the 128T router and return them to the user.
+Used for troubleshooting, debugging configuration, or just to monitor the health and well-being of the 128T router, these show commands provide a wealth of information and insight to users of the software.

+The _show stats_ command provides the ability to set a "zero point" for displaying statistical output using the _since_ command.
+The _since_ command takes either a timestamp as its argument (in ISO 8601 format), or the keyword _launch_, which shows statistics accumulated since the 128T routing software was launched.
+For more information on the zero point, refer to the section of this guide on _set context stats_.

+Generally speaking, the statistical data available via the 128T router's PCLI is organized into a tree-like hierarchy, with each subcommand potentially having its own series of subcommands.
+By omitting the (optional) subcommands, the 128T router will summarize all data from all possible subcommands and present it in a summary table; while this is very convenient to show a lot of potential data at a glance, it does incur additional processing overhead, and the retrieval of statistics may take an inordinately long time.

+Each of the various _show stats_ subcommands will be described in sections that follow.

 ## `show stats`

 The parent container for all metrics and metric groups